natcap/natural-capital-footprint-impact/README.md

 ```
 ogr2ogr -s_srs EPSG:4326 -t_srs EPSG:4326 -oo X_POSSIBLE_NAMES=longitude -oo Y_POSSIBLE_NAMES=latitude assets.gpkg assets.csv
 ```
+To do this in QGIS, use the *Add Delimited Text Layer* tool to add the CSV data as a point layer, then *Export > Save Features As* to save the layer to a GeoPackage.

+In ArcGIS Pro, import the CSV data to a point layer using the *XY Data to Point* tool.
+This will create a point shapefile that you can use as input to this script.

 2. If your asset data is in a geographic (non-projected) coordinate system, such as latitude/longitude, reproject it to a projected coordinate system, such as Eckert IV:
 ```